nhouse417/Projects/Logistic_Regression/README.md

 5. A confusion matrix is a table that summarizes the model's performance by comparing the predicted values to actual values.
 It shows if a model is correctly identifying true positive and negative cases (example is shown below).

 ![Confusion_Matrix](https://github.com/user-attachments/assets/5387faa7-19ec-40cd-93d5-42c00d8022a0)

+6. The ROC Curve shows the model's performance at all possible classifcation thresholds.
+It plots the true positive rate versus the false positive rate at different thresholds.
+This is important because